The Communications Team

 EERE Web Enterprise Manager

-The EERE Web Enterprise Manager, Scott Minos, manages the EERE website, including changes to the EERE corporate-level sites.
-The Enterprise Manager also oversees the Web Governance Team that approves new applications, domain requests, template designs, and navigation.
-The EERE Web Enterprise Manager represents EERE at the DOE Web Council and manages the work of EERE web contractors.
+The EERE web enterprise manager, Christina Stowers, manages the EERE website, including changes to the EERE corporate-level sites.
+The Enterprise Manager also oversees the Web Governance Team (WGT) that approves new applications, domain requests, template designs, and navigation.
+The EERE web enterprise manager represents EERE in the U.S. Department of Energy (DOE) web council and manages the work of EERE web contractors.

 EERE Web System Administrator

-The Web System Administrator, Alex Clayborne, manages the EERE websites hosted in the EERE Centralized Web Hosting Environment and works with U.S. Department of Energy (DOE)'s Public Affairs staff in managing the Content Management System that runs DOE's website, Energy.gov.
-Alex and his team also assist the Web Coordinators and their lead contractors with requesting domain names from DOE's Office of the Chief Information Officer.
-Alex advises the EERE Enterprise Manager and Web Governance Team on effective technical solutions for the EERE Enterprise.
+The web system administrator, Alex Clayborne, manages the EERE websites hosted in the EERE centralized web hosting environment and works with DOE's public affairs staff in managing the content management system (CMS) that runs DOE's website, Energy.gov.
+Alex and his team also assist the web coordinators and their lead contractors with requesting domain names from DOE's Office of the Chief Information Officer.
+Alex advises the EERE enterprise manager and WGT on effective technical solutions for the EERE enterprise.

 The EERE Offices

 Each technology office director is accountable for approving all new sites, redesigns, and special domain requests.
 They are also responsible for assigning a web coordinator to their respective website.